TheOdinProject/curriculum/react/class_components/class_based_components.md

 ### The whats and whys

-In your previous lessons, you have already been introduced to functional components, and the basic patterns in which components get written now a days.
+In your previous lessons, you have already been introduced to functional components, and the basic patterns in which components get written nowadays.
 However, React components did not look this way when React was introduced.

 If you look into any older React codebase, you'll notice a lot of classes.
 These are known as class-based components.
 Prior to February 2019, functional components were also called state-less, as there was no way to manage state in them.
 This was changed when hooks were introduced, leading to less verbose and 'neater' components.